amissine/gratzio-join/README.md

 - select '**Request a special invite**'
 - type your greeting and email, then hit '**Continue**'.

 We will send you the invite in an email.
 You will have to go to our website again, select '**Accept the invite**', copy and paste it, then hit '**Continue**'.
 We will create your Stellar account and fund it with some initial amount of GRAT.
 You can now use Gratzio Help Exchange!

+### What is the difference between sponsored and self-paid users?

+A sponsored user does not pay Stellar fees for her transactions.
+The Gratzio Agent pays them for her.
+The flip side of it is Agent's becoming a bottleneck under a heavy load from many users.
+Also, a sponsored user can use only one device (computer or smartphone) for her transactions.

+A self-paid user maintains her Stellar account herself and does not require Agent's signature for all her transactions.
+Interactions between self-paid users are the fastest.
+Also, a self-paid user can use more than one device for her transactions.

+### How to become a self-paid Gratzio user?

+To become a self-paid user:

+- go to our website;
+- select '**Store your Stellar Secret Key on this device**';
+- type your greeting and email;
+- copy and paste your SSK;
+- hit '**Continue**'.

+### Can a sponsored user become a self-paid one in the future?

+Yes, as soon as she has enough XLM to pay for her Stellar transactions.

+### Where is my Stellar Secret Key located?

+Your SSK never leaves the device (computer or smartphone) you used to become a Gratzio user.

 ## See also